 Most airports and airlines require people to wear a mask.
-You might have noticed that there has been a debate on whether wearing a mask truly provides the protections against infection or not.
-However, the CDC advises everyone to wear masks and to keep the proper distance.
+The CDC advises everyone to wear masks and to keep the proper distance.
 While masks might not provide full protection, wearing masks can significantlyhelp reduce transmission of the virus.
 Research shows that wearing a mask prevents the infection from spreading person to person.
 Regardless of whether this is the right time to travel, the right way to do it is with a mask.

 Should you avoid cruises?